E-r-1-c/networking-labs/README.md

 # Networking Labs

-Hands-on Cisco networking labs covering switching, routing, network services, security, WAN connectivity, troubleshooting, and enterprise network design.
+Hands-on Cisco networking labs covering switching, routing, network services, security, WAN connectivity, troubleshooting, and larger network designs.

-This repository shows how I build networks, configure networking technologies, verify how they operate, and test what happens when links or configurations fail.
+This repository contains labs where I build network topologies, configure networking features, verify that they work, and test failures when they are useful to the lab.

 ---